kutia-software-company/express-typescript-starter/readme.md

 ### API Routes

-The route prefix is `/api` by default, but you can change this in the .env file.
+The route prefix is `/api` by default, but you can change this in the .env.development file.

 | Route          | Description |
 | -------------- | ----------- |